 - (1) The year-over-year percentage increase in the Property and Casualty Group's DWP. - (2) The year-over-year percentage increase in the Property and Casualty Group's PIF. - (3) The statutory combined ratio of the Property and Casualty Group measures the underwriting profitability of our property and casualty insurance business without consideration of investment earnings or federal income taxes.
-The compensation committee assessed performance based on our success in executing on business plans designed to improve the combined ratio by implementing planned rate changes, underwriting and agency management initiatives and continuous improvement, and claims handling enhancements.
+The compensation committee assessed performance based on our execution of business plans designed to improve the combined ratio.
+These plans included implementing rate changes, underwriting and agency management initiatives and improvements, and claims handling enhancements.

-The committee believes these company performance measures promote growth (measured by the increase in DWP and PIF) and reinforce a strong underwriting discipline (measured by the qualitative assessment of progress of the statutory combined ratio goal).
+The committee believes these company performance measures promote growth (measured by the increase in DWP and PIF) and reinforce a strong underwriting discipline (measured by the statutory combined ratio).

-2023 AIP Individual Performance Goals
+2024 AIP Individual Performance Goals

-Each NEO was assigned individual performance goals related to their scope of responsibility and aligned with our overall strategic priorities.
+Each NEO was assigned individual performance goals related to their scope of responsibility.
 These goals account for 20 percent of each NEO's AIP award and may be qualitative or quantitative in nature.
-Our compensation committee has determined that achievement of these individual goals would require substantial and sustained performance by the NEOs; however, we believe that disclosure of the details of these goals could cause competitive harm.
-In general, the individual performance goals addressed strategic initiatives and business area priorities.
-All NEOs, except for Mr. Gutting who retired from the Company effective June 30, 2023, met or exceeded their individual performance goals.
+Our compensation committee has determined that achievement of these individual goals would require substantial and sustained performance by the NEOs; however, we believe that disclosure of the specific goals could cause competitive harm.
+The individual performance goals aligned with our overall strategic initiatives and business priorities and all NEOs met or exceeded their individual performance goals.